-Gold appears to have formed a critical bottom, from which a new primary rising trend will last at minimum 12-18 months.
+Gold appears to have formed a critical bottom, from which a new primary rising trend will last at minimum of 12-18 months.

 $1,260 should hold as support for any weakness.
 A break of $1,260 means a nominal new low may still be required as part of the long-term downtrend retest.
 Under no circumstances should $1,205 fail in this model.
 A series of minor waves corresponding to short-term support/resistance will characterize gold’s movements for the first several months of 2018.
 These may appear as random price movements to the casual observer but should correspond closely with the above-labeled zones.
-Once $1,305 is exceeded on a weekly closing basis, gold should rapidly challenge 2016 highs for a third time, the breaking of which will result in a new primary advancing trend to last into the $1,500 range at minimum.
+Once $1,305 is exceeded on a weekly closing basis, gold should rapidly challenge 2016 highs for a third time, the breaking of which will result in a new primary advancing trend to last into the $1,500 range at a minimum.

 Bullion Exchanges Market Analyst

 Christopher Aaron has been trading in the commodity and financial markets since the early 2000’s.
 Technical analysis shares many similarities with mapping: both are based on the observations of repeating and embedded patterns in human nature.

 His strategy and technical analysis have helped his clients identify both long-term market cycles and short-term opportunities for profit.